Student Elections 2020-2021

 Qualifications for all Elected Positions

-- All candidates must be enrolled in class on the LCC main campus and have paid the student activity fee during the term they are a candidate for ASLCCSG office by the application deadline.
+- All candidates must be enrolled in class on the LCC main campus and have paid the student activity fee during the term they are a candidate for Lane SGA office by the application deadline.

-- All students elected to ASLCCSG office shall be required to enroll in class on the LCC main campus, complete at least six (6) credit hours each term and maintain a 2.0 term GPA.
-Credits recorded as audit or received a no pass do not count as completed credits.
+- All students elected to Lane SGA office shall be required to enroll in class on the LCC main campus, complete at least six credit hours each term at LCC, and maintain a 2.5 term GPA.
+Credits recorded as audit or as "no pass" do not count as completed credits.

-- No member of ASLCCSG shall simultaneously hold more than one (1) office under this Constitution; (No member can run for more than one (1) office)
+- No member of Lane SGA shall simultaneously hold more than one office under this Constitution; (No member can run for more than one office)

-- No member of ASLCCSG shall be in the same executive office for more than 2 consecutive years.
+- No member of Lane SGA shall be in the same executive office for more than 2 consecutive years.

 - No person shall vote more than once in any one election.

-- Violations of these By-laws by candidates may be grounds for disqualification of the candidate for that election.
-Violations of these By-laws by elections workers may be grounds for invalidation of election results and a new election may be called.
+- Violations of these by-laws by elections workers or campaign volunteers may be grounds for invalidation of election results and a new election may be called.

-- All complaints regarding the election process and voting procedure must be delivered, in writing, to the Elections Committee prior to the close of voting.
+- All complaints regarding the student government election process and voting procedure must be emailed to the Elections Committee (email@example.com) prior to the close of voting.
 The Elections Committee will review and decide on all complaints under the guidance of the Lane Student Government Association admin & advisor.
 Complaints regarding SAFC candidates or campaigns should be referred to the Administrative Specialist of Student Engagement (firstname.lastname@example.org).

-- If eleven (11) or more students run for the ten (10) open Senator positions, a plurality vote shall decide the election.
+If nine (9) or more students run for the eight (8) open Senator positions, a plurality vote shall decide the election.